 - Giving intravenous immunoglobulin after plasma exchange did not confer significant extra benefit.

 - Deep vein thrombosis (DVT) prophylaxis: DVT due to immobility should be prevented with gradient compression stockings and subcutaneous low molecular weight heparin.
-See separate Prevention of Venous Thromboembolism article.
+See the separate Prevention of Venous Thromboembolism article.

-- Admission to the intensive care unit: intubation and assisted ventilation may be required.
+- Admission to the intensive care unit (ICU): intubation and assisted ventilation may be required.